SigmanGroup/Multiobjective_Optimization/README.md

 ## Contributors
 - Chemical_Space: code by Lucy van Dijk and Jordan Dotson
 - GetSum_Parameters: code by Jordan Dotson and Lucy van Dijk.
-Portions of code were adapted from a script by Toby Gensch.
+Portions of code were adapted from a script by Tobias Gensch.
 - Logistic Regression: code by Jordan Dotson with contributions from Lucy van Dijk.
 Portions of code were adpated from a script by Cian Kingston